Services in Calgary

 Anxiety counselling may be a longer-term and more intensive process (6+ months of regular appointments) for those who have never done counselling before, struggle with insight and change, have multiple symptoms, and/or severe symptoms that are creating great distress and disturbance in their life.

-Paige enjoys the connection and relationships that she establishes with clients and believes that this therapeutic bond is at the forefront of importance for change.
+Our therapists appreciate the connection and relationships that they establish with clients and believe that this therapeutic bond is at the forefront of importance for change.
 If you do not feel comfortable with your therapist, then the process is not likely to be very effective.
 This is obviously not something that can be created or forced, it is something that is apparent through feelings and your experience.
-If you feel Paige is a good fit as a therapist for you, great.
-If not, please indicate that you are open to other resources and some suggestions can be provided without shame or judgment.
+If you feel your therapist is a good fit for you, great.
+If not, please indicate that you are open to other resources and some suggestions can be provided without shame or judgment and you can always opt to see another clinician at Sana Psychological at any time.

-Anxiety counselling will draw in elements of Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy, Motivational Interviewing, emotional processing, psychoeducation, and potentially more depending on need.
+Anxiety counselling will draw in elements of many therapeutic modalities, which may include: Cognitive-Behavioural Therapy (CBT), Dialectical Behavioral Therapy (DBT) Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy, Motivational Interviewing, emotional processing, psychoeducation, and more depending on need and clinician expertise.
 These modalities are seamlessly integrated into a personalized and customized approach to therapy to meet the needs and personality of every client.
-Paige is an active and talkative therapist (surprising, given that she is an introvert!) and likes to ask questions, provide feedback, and educate.
+Our therapists are active and engaged in sessions to facilitate a comfortable, human interaction.

 For loved ones